AlgoriX Policies

 We use reasonable organizational, technical, administrative, and physical safeguards to protect the personal information we collect and process.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information and to help ensure that your data is safe and secure.
 However, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure.
 If you have reason to believe that your data is at risk, please immediately notify us of the problem by contacting us here or emailing legal@algorix.co.

-AlgoriX is a global media and technology company which headquarters are located in Singapore.
-As such, we have offices located in multiple countries and also work with other global companies and technologies.
-Thus, this requires us to transfer your personal data outside the country where it was first provided, based on Standard Contractual Clauses provided by the EU Commission.
-Moreover, AlgoriX Properties and Ad Services are hosted in both the United States and Singapore.
-Your data may be transferred to, stored, and processed by us in our facilities and our partners in locations where data protection laws may differ from the laws of your country of residence.
-For European End-Users, data are hosted in the United States, and Algorix teams will access data from Singapore only, further to an assessment of Singapore regulatory framework regarding data access.
+AlgoriX is a global media and technology company, which headquarters are located in Singapore.
+AlgoriX servers are located in the US for the purpose of hosting and processing data collected in the US, in the EU (Frankfurt) for the purpose of hosting and processing EU End-Users data and in Singapore.
+When appropriate, this requires us to transfer your personal data outside the country where it was first provided, based on Standard Contractual Clauses provided by the EU Commission and the United Kingdom’s International Data Transfer Agreement, further to an assessment of Singapore regulatory framework regarding data access.
 Moreover, European End-Users data are only passed to European Demand Side Platforms (acting on behalf of Advertisers and Agencies) located in the EU and subject to GDPR.

 SECTION 6 – CALIFORNIA CONSUMER PRIVACY ACT (CCPA)